takanori-fujiwara/multidr/README.md

 ## How to Cite
 Please, cite:
 Takanori Fujiwara, Shilpika, Naohisa Sakamoto, Jorji Nonaka, Keiji Yamamoto, and Kwan-Liu Ma, "A Visual Analytics Framework for ReviewingMultivariate Time-Series Data with Dimensionality Reduction".
-IEEE Transactions on Visualization and Computer Graphics, forthcoming.
+IEEE Transactions on Visualization and Computer Graphics, vol. 27, no. 2, pp. 1601-1611, 2021.